google/ml-metadata/README.md

 *ML Metadata (MLMD)* is a library for recording and retrieving metadata associated with ML developer and data scientist workflows.

-Caution: ML Metadata may be backwards incompatible before version 1.0.
+NOTE: ML Metadata may be backwards incompatible before version 1.0.

 ## Getting Started